 4 May 2023 Board of Surveying and Spatial Information Application to sit Board examinations - withdrawal update Approval to undertake the same or adjoining projects - application for same or adjoining project sites Approve projects for land surveying - candidate seeking advice from their mentoring surveying NSW Based Project - suitable as deposited plans at NSW LRS.
 Competencies - Digital survey plan (LandXML) 2 Options Board examinations for mining surveying - Pass mark requirement Approved projects for mining surveying Design and survey of engineering work project - two engineering projects to be submitted from selection in determination Mine planning and mining approvals project - report inclusions Appendix B - plan lodgment, digital survey plan, lodgment through NSW LRS Connect, LandXML 5 May 2024 Board of Surveying and Spatial Information Certificate of competency - removal of Professional Training Agreement's (PTA's) Mentoring in relation to Board examinations - Any new mentoring surveyor should attend the Kurri Kurri Workshop Approved projects for land surveying - project documentation must be submitted prior to the exam via SharePoint.
 Each candidate will be provided with a unique link for their projects with the pdf file to uploaded prior to 9am on the day of the exam.
-Engineering Design Project: candidate to demonstrate competence in Engineering design including the construction approval process.
-Competencies - principles of road and other structure design together with storm water drainage design - reference to rail removed.
-Deliverables - only a hard copy of the relevant pages need to be brought to the exam, the full documentation to be included in the electronic submission.
-Urban Cadastral Project: Competency - Full identification survey (not partial)
+Engineering Design Project: • candidate to demonstrate competence in Engineering design including the construction approval process. • Competencies - principles of road and other structure design together with storm water drainage design - reference to rail removed. • Deliverables - only a hard copy of the relevant pages need to be brought to the exam, the full documentation to be included in the electronic submission.
+Urban Cadastral Project: • Competency - Full identification survey (not partial) Rural Cadastral Project:

-Deliverables - a GNSS validation is required if appropriate Approved projects for mining surveying - project documentation must be submitted prior to the exam via SharePoint.
+Deliverables - a GNSS verification is required if appropriate Approved projects for mining surveying - project documentation must be submitted prior to the exam via SharePoint.
 Each candidate will be provided with a unique link for their projects with the pdf file to uploaded prior to 9am on the day of the exam.
 Design and survey of engineering work project - Removal of transition period for Engineering projects.
+6 May 2025 Board of Surveying and Spatial Information Addition of period of validity for examination competency.
+Addition of application for special consideration.
+Addition of project exemption form links.
+Improved definition of a mentoring surveyor and supervising surveyor.
+New requirements for candidate submission of project documentation to BOSSI.
+Amended wording on degree of difficulty for both urban and rural projects.
+Rural project - addition deliverable of A KML or KMZ file of field data and boundary definition (in GDA2020) suitable for overlay on imagery.
+Town Planning - addition deliverable of individual constraints and opportunities.
+Addition of the three classes of registration available to mining surveying candidates (in Section 12).